 In addition to incorporating a few servings of foods good for lungs and breathing into your daily diet, there are also some ingredients you may want to avoid in order to optimize lung function.

-Processed ingredients, trans fats and fried foods are often classified as bad foods for lungs as they can promote inflammation and increase the formation of harmful free radicals.
-Other foods like processed meats, sugar-sweetened beverages, refined vegetable oils and added sugars should also be limited as part of a healthy, well-rounded diet.
+Processed ingredients, trans fats and fried foods are often classified as bad foods for lungs because they can promote inflammation and increase the formation of harmful free radicals.
+Other foods, like processed meats, sugar-sweetened beverages, refined vegetable oils and added sugars, should also be limited as part of a healthy, well-rounded diet.

 - Incorporating a few of the top foods for helping to heal lungs in your diet can be incredibly beneficial for a number of respiratory conditions.

 - In particular, apples, green tea, leafy greens, garlic, ginger, salmon, turmeric and bananas have been shown to help support lung health.